Francisco Antonio Laureana: Death

 On Thursday, February 27, 1975, an eight-year-old girl saw Francisco Laureana and thought he looked like the serial killer.
 After telling her mother, the woman pretended to call her husband but notified the authorities.
 Laureana passed by, smiled, and continued on.

 The police found him a few blocks away and because his characteristics were similar to the identikit's, they approached the suspect, asking him to accompany them for an interrogation.
 According to the police report, Laureana then took a gun from his shoulder bag and started firing at the officers, initiating a shootout in which he was shot in the shoulder.
 The badly injured Laureana escaped, hiding from the police in a chicken coop near a mansion.
 However, a dog "marked" Laureana's hiding place to its owner, prompting the police to approach the coop and pepper Laureana with bullets.

 The authorities regretted killing him, as they wanted to interrogate him about his motives for committing murders.
 Two hens were found dead in the coop (it is unknown if the police or Laureana with his violent urges killed them).
 When his wife was informed, she said that "There must have been a mistake.
 My husband could not have done all that.
 He was a good father, a good husband, and a craftsman who loved what he did."

 As the killer was a fetishist, many of his crimes were solved when the police found the boot in which the victims' items were stashed, along with firearms.

-The case of Francisco Antonio Laureana, one of the most prolific murderers in Argentine history, went relatively unnoticed due to the complex political climate during the government of Isabel Perón.
+The case of Francisco Antonio Laureana, one of the most prolific murderers in Argentine history, went relatively unnoticed due to the complex political climate during the government of Isabel Perón, which led to open confrontation with the guerrilla group Montoneros, to the Operation Independence and eventually to the 1976 military coup.

+Suspected victims

+Argentine justice claims Laurena murdered at least 13 women, but he is also the prime suspect in many other unsolved murders.

+"The Satyr of Corrientes" case

+Between 1973 and 1974, a series of rapes and murders of women occurred in the city of Corrientes, where Laureana was originally from.
+The suspect was nicknamed "The Satyr of Corrientes."
+There were at least three murders.

+A young man named Horacio Di Montova was tried and convicted for one of the murders.
+In later years, his guilt has been questioned.
+Some criminologists believe that Francisco Laureana was responsible, since the killer had a similar modus operandi, and the rapes and murders stopped after he left the city.

+Murder of Ana Maria Rivarola

+On September 24, 1974, an 8-year-old girl named Ana María Rivarola was abused and strangled to death inside the San Marcelo school in northern Buenos Aires.
+The murderer was never found.

+Laureana was one of the many people the police investigated as a possible suspect, since the murder occurred a few months after her arrival in the city.